 US states were evaluated for temperature, rain and sun.
-The climate rankings don't take into account, though, the frequency of extreme events such as hurricanes.
+The assessments and list are updated using the latest data for 30-year weather averages.
+These climate rankings don't take into account, though, the frequency of extreme events such as hurricanes.

 To make the list, each state has places that meet these best weather criteria:

-- Comfortable temperatures, with daily highs averaging between 63 and 86 degrees Fahrenheit (17 to 30 degrees Celsius) for seven or more months of the year
+- Comfortable temperatures, with daily highs averaging between 63 and 86 degrees Fahrenheit (17 to 30 degrees Celsius) for at least half of the year

 - Dry weather, at most 60 inches (152 centimetres) of rain a year

-- Mainly clear skies, with sunshine for at least 60 percent of the time on a yearly average
+- Mainly clear skies, with sunshine for at least 60 percent of daylight time on a yearly average

 The temperatures mentioned here are monthly averages for daily maximums, given in degrees Fahrenheit.
 Inches of rain are the total average rainfalls for a year.
 The measures of sunshine are the percentage of time between sunrise and sunset that sunshine actually reaches the ground.